 I once treated myself to a postnatal yoga class at 10 weeks after giving birth and during my maternity leave.
 It felt great to give myself some time to relax, and to see my prenatal yoga teacher, who I adored!

 My maternity leave body was foreign to me: I hadn’t done a Chaturanga low plank in a YEAR, but I was ready to figure out how to do it again and regain my core strength.
-It gave me motivation to set up my home gym again.
+It gave me motivation to set up my home gym again and consider joining in on getting a used Peloton with Dan!

 My suggestion to you is to find your way back to the ways you worked out before pregnancy, or find new ones, like walking, getting back into running, or yoga/pilates classes online while your baby is napping.
 If you’re feeling fragile and sore (which is normal), use all the ways to work out during pregnancy that are gentle.